dannguyen/journalism-syllabi/README.md

 <a href="http://compjournalism.wordpress.com/sp2014/">Homepage</a> /
 <a href="https://docs.google.com/spreadsheet/pub?key=0AqyqgGWSjCbpdHcta1FBR0hzVVN4RmlKZGZoYW9KdkE">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>A study of computational and technological advancements in journalism with emphasis on technologies for developing new tools and their potential impact on news and information.
-Technology is rapidly affecting how news information is gathered, reported, visualized, aggregated, summarized, distributed...</em></p>
+        A study of computational and technological advancements in journalism with emphasis on technologies for developing new tools and their potential impact on news and information.
+Technology is rapidly affecting how news information is gathered, reported, visualized, aggregated, summarized, distributed
+        </small></p>

         <p>Instructors: Irfan Essa</p>
     </td>
     <td>
-        Georgia Tech
+        <small>Georgia Tech</small>
     </td>
   </tr>